 07:29 My alarm is ringing.
-At some point I decided to only use uneven numbers like 7:29 or 8:01 to make life funnier.
+At some point, I decided to only use uneven numbers like 7:29 or 8:01 to make life funnier.
 I get up, turn my phone on and pick a spot for my 5min daily exercise.
-Can range from bathroom, balcony to anywhere.
+Can range from the bathroom, balcony to anywhere.
 With some background fitness beats I am jumping stars, do bridges and squats.
-For triceps exercises I use bottles, fruits or plants.
+For triceps exercises, I use bottles, fruits or plants.

 8:15 Breakfast time: Lentil soup, bread, tomatoes, cucumber, eggs, honey, cheese and halva aka pistachio sesame paste.

 9:00 We pack up our what feels like 43 bags and single pieces of camera equipment and head to our car.
 If we are lucky we don’t have to as we stayed at the shooting site.